 - 1. The key policy issue some stylized facts - 2.
-Features of the British system of land use planning and testable implications - 3.
+Features of the British system of land use planning (and taxation) and testable implications - 3.
 Empirical evidence: Impact of planning constraints on house prices - 4.
-Assessment of housing policies in light of existing institutional setting - 5.
+Assessment of policies in light of existing institutional setting - a) Business rates reform - b) Other proposed policies - 5.
 Conclusions